amitofsk/dandy/docs/Dandy.md

 Instead of getting sensor data in to a microcontroller, in this section we send signals out of the microcontroller to control an actuator.
 More specifically, we use the microcontroller to control the rotation rate of a small servo motor.

-In the next section, 10.3, we'll send signals from the computer, overthe USB cable to the microcontroller, and to the connected motor to control the rotation rate of the motor.
+In the next section, 10.3, we'll send signals from the computer, over the USB cable to the microcontroller, and to the connected motor to control the rotation rate of the motor.

 Most motors require a significant amount of power and are used to deliver a significant amount of torque to a load.
 However, we'll be using a small servo motor that can be powered directly from the microcontroller and does not need any separate power management.
 For this reason, the torque it can provide is limited.